zmike/zmike.github.io/_posts/2020-08-10-formatting.md

                                 unsigned storage_sample_count,
                                 unsigned bindings );
 ```
-Each gallium driver implements this hook, and then gallium queries the driver before creating a resource using a given format.
+Each gallium driver implements this hook, and then gallium queries the driver before creating a resource using a given format and then also before using a created resource in various ways.

 # PIPE_BIND
 Of particular note in this hook is the `bindings` parameter, which specifies the way(s) that the resource will be used.
 These values are defined as: